macanderson/orchestrai/apps/web/README.md

-# Frontend Application
+# OrchestrAI Web App

-@todo: complete the README.md file.
+This README.md is included for lint error purposes.